Elevista/vuejs-loader/README.md

 ```

 ## When do I need it?
-If you want to use vue-loader but want to separate html,css,js files and do not want to make .vue file.
+If you want to use vue-loader but do not want to make .vue file and want to separate html,css,js files.

 ## Usage
 Use the loader either via your webpack config or inline.